term-world/user-backyard/woodpile/treehouse-instructions.md

 and I think I *finally* have enough wood for the dream treehouse I've always wanted!
 I've started writing up some schematics for a treehouse that should be *perfect* for the big oak tree in my backyard.
 The measurements I came up with are already in my `treehouse-blueprint.py`.
+(I didn't note it in the blueprint, but all the measurements are in feet.)
 I'm absolutely positive they're perfect and won't need to be adjusted.

 When it comes to the treehouse itself, it seems like simple will be best: